 Juan Carlos Guzmán (ATNF Software and Computing Group Leader at CSIRO Astronomy and Space Science (CASS), CSIRO, Australia)

 This part will be welcoming the audience and outlining the objective of the BoF.

 Dr. Miles Deegan, HPC specialist from the SKA Office (SKAO, UK) will present the latest on timescales, sizing and possible procurement approaches.

 The aim is to brief the community on the status of the construction and what are the choices of computing being considered, giving the big data ideas from SKA’s perspective, and also technology requirements.

 Processor manufacturers – industry

 Representatives from OEMs will be invited for panel discussions and respond to a set of questions relating to big data.

-Participation from the floor (15 minutes): General participation including integrators and suppliers.
+General participation and debate including integrators and suppliers.

-This will be more questions and answers and contribution from the floor on what are the priorities for big data technology and techniques.
+Debate, Q&A and contribution from the floor on what are the priorities for big data technology and techniques.

 Sorry, the comment form is closed at this time.